-Here are three recipes for you to savor this spring.
+Here are three simple recipes for you to savor favas this spring.

-The first step after buying your favas is to clean and blanch them.
-It only takes a few seconds and is rather mindless so pour yourself a glass of wine and begin by removing the outer pod.
-You can use a small pairing knife, but it is easiest with your fingers.
-Each pod contains three to five favas, sometimes more.
-Collect all the beans in a bowl.
+The first step is to clean and blanch the favas, it only takes a few seconds and is rather mindless so pour yourself a glass of wine.
+The first step is to remove them from their outer pod.
+Each pod contains three to five favas, sometimes more, collect all the beans in a bowl.

 1.Tartines of Fava, Radishes and fresh Goat Cheese

-The recipe is beyond simple and does not require an actual recipe.
 Drizzle olive oil over sliced bread and brown on both sides in your broiler.
-Smear fresh goat cheese, ricotta, mascarpone or even cream cheese over.
-If you live in the Portland area be sure to use Portland Creamery’s fresh goat cheese.
+Smear fresh goat cheese, ricotta, mascarpone or even cream cheese on top.
+I use Portland Creamery’s fresh goat cheese marinated in olive oil with herbs.
 Top with a salad of favas, sliced radishes, olive oil, sea salt and pepper and even a tiny amount of lemon zest.
-I garnished my tartines with agretti, a seldom used plant popular in Italy.
+I garnished my tartines with agretti, a seldom used plant that is popular in Italy.
 It is also known as saltwort or friar’s beard.
 Groundworks Organics, a Eugene, Oregon farm described it as similar to sea beans only less salty.

 2. Salad of raw purple asparagus, favas and snap peas